udsgit/covid-19/README.md

 ## **Setup**

-To run it, you just need to pen the demo [Demo](https://udsgit.github.io/covid-19).

 This project was not planned so you can continue it and more with the madness of having everything in one component, but if you want to try anyway, here are the steps...

 1. Clone/Download the repository.